astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment update

 This command appends an IAM role to the Webserver, Scheduler, and Worker pods within an Airflow Deployment on the platform.
-Only applicable to teams running Astronomer Enterprise on Amazon EKS.
+Only applicable to teams running Astronomer Enterprise on Amazon EKS or Google GCP.

 ### Usage